hcmlab/mobileSSI/README.md

 ![Logo](/logo/mobileSSI.png)
 # mobileSSI
-mobileSSI is a port of the [Social Signal Interpretation (SSI) framework](http://openssi.net/) to Linux and Android devices.
+mobileSSI is a port of the [Social Signal Interpretation (SSI) framework](http://openssi.net/) to Linux and Android devices as well as macOS.
 Like SSI, mobileSSI is written in C++.
 Windows-platform dependend code was replaced by crossplatform compatible code like C++11 standard threading.

 ## Features
-* same features as the SSI framework (Windows platform dependend plugins can't be included)
+* same features as the SSI framework (Windows platform dependend plugins are not included)
 * most plugins can be used on Android and Linux without changes
 * crossplatform C / C++ libraries can be easily included in plugins
 * Android / Android-wear support: